 Be prepared for the good things in life is also being prepared for things that can go wrong.
 It’s not to get a pessimistic view on things, but it’s more about applying critical thinking and foreseeing the bumps in the road.
 And deciding ahead of time how you will handle the problems that come your way.
 When you enter into change with your eyes open and solutions in your back pocket, you’re ensuring that you’re fully prepared for what’s next.

 Talk to your spouse, family members, and financial advisors and go through different scenarios.
-Write down family decisions, bumps in the road that might occur and how you’ll approach them on a piece of paper or journal so you can look it up in the future.
+Write down family decisions, bumps in the road that might occur, and how you’ll approach them on a piece of paper or journal so you can look it up in the future.
 A reminder can be helpful in tough times.

 When times get tough, you want to rely on a support team that can help you out.
 And it is possible that in retirement you feel lost and therefore you need a support system to help you out.
 And there is no shame in reaching out for help because everyone needs people in their lives to guide them in the right direction when you’re overwhelmed.
-This can be like-minded people, for example, other retirees or call up a close family member or friend.
+These can be like-minded people, for example, other retirees, or call up a close family member or friend.

 You can even start a retirement club.
 Just like a book club, you start a retirement club to discuss the possibilities of retirement.
 This way, you’ll get a broader understanding and learn more about how other people prepare for retirement planning.
 And be each other’s support system when needed.

 Research has proven that having a support system has many positive benefits for your health.
 Such as higher levels of well-being, better coping skills, and living a longer and healthier life.
 Social support reduces depressive symptoms, anxiety, and decreases stress.
 And that’s what we all want in life.
-So reach out to the person you think that can help you the best when you experience the downs in life.
+So reach out to the person you think can help you the best when you experience the downs in life.

 Don’t be afraid to dream big and go after what you want in life.
 It’s your life, so make sure you live it the way you want it.
 And have no regrets.

-#21 Celebrate your retirement
+#21 Celebrate Your Retirement

 Retirement is a huge milestone in a person’s life, so that needs to be celebrated to make it even more memorable.
 Think about what you want to do to celebrate your retirement.
 This can be an adventurous trip you’ve always wanted to do, organizing a retirement party with friends and family, or giving yourself an (expensive gift).